Circuit Breakers for External WMS Services

 return tile_data

-By setting retries=0 on the WMS task, you delegate retry logic to the circuit breaker.
-This prevents orchestrator-native retries from bypassing the breaker’s state tracking.
+Setting retries=0 on the WMS task delegates retry logic entirely to the circuit breaker.
+This prevents Prefect’s built-in retries from bypassing the breaker’s state tracking and accidentally hammering a degraded server.

 Handling Partial Payloads and Graceful Degradation